proteus-cpi/azure-iiot-opc-twin-module/README.md

 ## Build and Run

-To build and run the module yourself, clone the repository.
+To build and run the module, clone the repository.
 Then...

 ### Install any tools and dependencies